codeinaire/noMeatMayApp/notes.md

 #### CORE CONCEPTS
 Schema Definition Language (SDL) - this is the syntax of graphQL used to define the API end point which is a GraphQL Schema, otherwise known as Interface Definition Language or Schema Definition Language.
 Schema's most important aspects are the _fields_ and _types_.
 A schema is a collection of types but there are root types (query, mutation, subscription) that define the entry point for the API.

+- Type System - the heart of any graphQl implementation is the type system: a description of what types of objects can be returned.
+  - In the type system shorthand for non-null is "!".
+    - It is possible to return null because any graphQl implementation can interact with many different services that may not be available.
+    - This also allows us to return errors messages if there is a null returned.
+  - Interface type - This is a list of fields, a type that acts as a connection between two separate types in GraphQl.
+In the Star Wars example the interface type between Human and Droid was 'Character', this contained fields common to both.
+- Query -

 # DATABASE - MONGODB